How Aging Affects the Nervous System

 Through his research, Dr. Han has seen some positive signs with regard to neuron damage, our health, and aging, including at least one remarkable discovery.
 “We’re focusing on mitochondria now: How mitochondria regulate regeneration by acutely responding to injury.
 When I cut the axon of live animals’ neurons, mitochondria in neurons change their behavior.
 Mitochondria dynamically move within the injured axon and position near the cut site.
 We found that mitochondria accumulation is required for axon regeneration.
 Interestingly, we can experimentally modulate mitochondria behavior and improve axon regeneration capability.
 The problem is that aging neurons have a reduced ability to boost mitochondria movement.
 Does it affect the reduced axon regeneration capability in aged neurons?
 We are investigating these questions now.”
 Dr. Han’s hope is that this newfound knowledge can eventually be harnessed to stem the detrimental effects of aging on neuron damage. “[We want to] figure out how mitochondria in a neuron can respond to age and damage and in contrast how neuronal stress influences our whole-body aging.”

-Study Gerontology With a Leading Researcher
+Study Aging With a Leading Researcher

 Your Choice for Online Credentials in Aging

-Master’s Degree in Gerontology Benefits
+Master’s Degree in Innovative Aging Studies Benefits

 • Prepares you to assist older adults in transitioning to a new stage of life